Jilong-Jerome/Evolutionary_Thinking_2022/handin_2/README.md

 Option B. you can formulate an hypothesis about selection (look below for examples), test your hypothesis and coment your results.

 You must write a report with Part 1 (either A or B) and Part 2.
 For Part 2 you must comment the result or show the calculations to get the results.
 If the final result is the only thing provided, Part 2 is going to be failed.
-This report must be uploaded on Brightspace in **PDF** format before **Friday 28th of October at 11:59 pm**.
+This report must be uploaded on Brightspace in **PDF** format before **Sunday 30th of October at 11:59 pm**.
 You are welcomed to work in group, but you must write your own report (each of you must hand-in a personal report).

 ## Part 1